The64thGamer/cheeseepedia/content/ec45m8n64qaouv8h/content.md

 ***Uncle Klunk Showtape (Jeff Howell)* is an unreleased Rock-afire Explosion showtape originally intended to be released in ShowBiz Pizza Place locations in July 1983.
-It was replaced by the final {{< wiki-link "Uncle Klunk Showtape" >}}.**
+It was replaced by the final [Uncle Klunk Showtape].**

 ## Segment List